 A cash disbursements journal is the counterpart to the cash receipts journal.
 The cash disbursements journal itemizes all business expenses made with cash.
 Typical information included in the disbursement journal is the check number, the payee, disbursement amount, and the transaction type.

-Journals are very important tools used in the accounting process.
+A cash receipts journal is a very important tool used in the accounting cycle process.
 They are sources that contain the data that is used to gain valuable insight on the financial aspect of a business.
-Cash receipt journals are key when monitoring cash flow and accounts receivable, which are two essential accounts when it comes to the success of any business.
+Cash receipts journals are key when monitoring cash flow and accounts receivable, which are two essential accounts when it comes to the success of any business.

 Caryl Ramsey has years of experience assisting in different aspects of bookkeeping, taxes, and customer service.
 She uses a variety of accounting software for setting up client information, reconciling accounts, coding expenses, running financial reports, and preparing tax returns.
 She is also experienced in setting up corporations with the State Corporation Commission and the IRS.

 - What Is A Transaction Receipt?
 Meaning, Examples, How-tos

 - How to Fill Out a Receipt Book: A Quick & Easy Guide

 You can stuff your receipts into one of our Magic Envelopes (prepaid postage within the US).
 Use our receipt tracker + receipt scanner app (iPhone, iPad and Android) to snap a picture while on the go.
 Auto-import receipts from Gmail.
 Or forward a receipt to your designated Shoeboxed email address.